Maintaining public rights of way

 |Minimum edge||Maximum edge|

 *Cross field/field edge Byways or Restricted Byways must not be cultivated, ploughed, or cropped.

 Please note that those widths are on paths on Arable land only and should not be used as a guide width to fence in a path.
 If you are going to fence a public right of way, contact the Rights of Way Team on 01296 382416 in order to check if the path has a recorded legal width.
 This may prevent you from having the expense of removing or resetting a new fence line if it encroaches on the legal minimum width of the right of way.

 Plain, barbed, or electrified wire

 Putting any type of wire across a right of way is an offence.
 Running wire along the side of rights of way is not necessarily illegal but it can be considered a nuisance to the public.
-In such a case, the County Council may serve legal notice on landowners or occupiers to remove the danger (Highway Act 1980 section 164).
+In such a case, the Council may serve legal notice on landowners or occupiers to remove the danger (Highway Act 1980 section 164).
 If a landowner puts up a temporary electric fence and provides an insulated handle to enable users to pass through safely and without inconvenience, this may be considered acceptable.
 An appropriate 'electric fence' sign should also be displayed on the exposed wire.

 Animals on rights of way

 Dogs are allowed on public rights of way but they must be kept under close control at all times.
 There is no definition of 'close control' - it generally means that a dog responds to commands and is kept close at heel.
 There is no specific requirement in law for a dog to be on a lead.
 A path user who allows a dog to wander off a right of way becomes a trespasser.
 Farmers are entitled to destroy a dog that injures or worries their animals (Animal Act 1971 Section 9).